conedevelopment/sprucecss-eleventy-documentation-template/src/posts/getting-started/posts/introduction.md

   order: 1
 ---

-Welcome to the official documentation of **SPRUCEDOCS** Elventy theme.
+Welcome to the official documentation of **Spruce Docs** Elventy theme.
 A small template that you can use to document any of your projects.

 ## About the Template